aliaalsadadi/KameMaster/README.md

-3.modifying the code a little bit by changing the file paths (filepaths to change: in the Stats file change both the python.exe path to the python.exe of you conda env and the try.py will be cloned so you just have to copy its path and paste it, in the Game file change the gameSound filepath to your desired track that's it have fun!
+3.modifying the code a little bit by changing the file paths (filepaths to change: in the Stats file change both the python.exe path to the python.exe of you conda env and the try.py will be cloned so you just have to copy its path and paste it, you may need to chang the try.py a bit if it gives code error 1 you will have to change the path to the models checkpoint located in the ReaTimeObjectRecognition folder, in the Game file change the gameSound filepath to your desired track) that's it have fun!